utep-cs-systems-courses/map-reduce-smelhoff/REPORT.md

 When you have 8 documents, and are distributing each one among processes, after 8 threads, there is no significant performance increase.
 I believe this happens because with 8 threads, you have already distributed the amount of work in the best way possible.
 It seemed like no matter how many more threads were added, the performance increase started to hit a limit.
-In the case of the word parallel method, the total run time kept getting closer to 1 second.
+In this case, both parallel methods were approaching the time in which it took to read the files.

 Another thing I noticed is that the performance of the serial methods almost matched the parallel methods with 1 thread.
 This made me realize that serial algorithms are basically like only having 1 thread available to perform the work.